perdanacarrer/proof_of_contribution_consensus_mechanisms/README.md

-# PoC Hardhat Complete Bundle
+# Proof of Contribution Consesus Mechanisms

 This bundle contains a full Hardhat skeleton for the Proof of Contribution (PoC) prototype with:
 - Snapshot-based proposer selection commit model (gas-optimal)